dashluu/ir/README.md

 structures are:

 * `CFG`: represents a CFG.
-* `CFGNode`: a node in the CFG that holds a reference to a basic block.
+* `BasicBlock`: can be considered as a node in CFG.
+The properties of a basic block are mentioned above.
-* `CFGEdge`: an edge in the CFG that connects two nodes.
+* `CFGEdge`: an edge in the CFG that connects two basic blocks.
 * Using the constructed CFG, we can examine the flow of the program and look for optimization opportunities, for example, whether a function recursion is present.